blister-pack/odinproject_javascript_course/README.md

 - I'm slowing down too much.
 But it's really hard to get through all these docs.
 Pushing more through today.
 - Function basics (finally something interesting)
 - Completed the lesson.
 Exercises are okay.
 As always, the reading part of these lessons is just too long.
 I get overwhelming info I don't get to use, meaning I will forget it.
 Also the amount of repetition between articles makes it so much more tedious.

+--01/04/2024
+- Today I will do nothing but program until I finish The Odin Project.
+April Fool's.
+Ha.
+Ha.
+- Problem solving lesson